Get Discounts with our Digital Tourist Discount Pass

 What is the Status of a Digital Nomad?

-A digital nomad typically lives in Bali for a few months and works online for clients based outside of Indonesia.
+A digital nomad typically lives in Bali for a few months and works online for clients based OUTSIDE of Indonesia.
 Payments are received into foreign accounts, and no income is generated locally.

 Remote Workers – A Different Case